-• Line In Jack (Blue)
+Line In Jack (Blue)

-The default line in jack.
+The line out jack.
 Use this audio jack for line in devices such as an optical drive, walkman, etc.

-Line Out Jack (Green)
+• Line Out Jack (Green)

-The default line out jack.
+The line out jack.
 Use this audio jack for a headphone or 2-channel speaker.
 This jack can be used to connect front speakers in a 4/5.1/7.1-channel audio configuration.